tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS trainer guide - Azure security privacy and compliance.md

 2. Azure SQL

     a.
-Azure Recovery Service Vault was utilized to make hourly log backups of SQL Azure
+Azure Recovery Service Vault was utilized to make hourly log backups of SQL Azure.

     b.
-Azure SQL geo-replication was enabled to ensure high availability and redundancy
+Azure SQL geo-replication was enabled to ensure high availability and redundancy.

 *Ensuring protection*

+Describe how you would secure each Azure resource from internal and external attacks.

 1. Ensure that admin credentials are sufficiently protected and monitored?

     a.
-Azure Premium features should be enabled to configure admin credentials to have Multi-factor Authentication
+Azure Premium features should be enabled to configure admin credentials to have Multi-factor Authentication.

     b.
 Azure AD Identity protection features should be enabled to ensure that if a credential is or attempting to be compromised that the information is available for alerting and reporting, that includes logons, failed logins, locked accounts, active critical issues, etc.

-2. Prevent admins from causing intended and unintended harm to the environment such as unapproved software installs
+2. Prevent admins from causing intended and unintended harm to the environment such as unapproved software installs.

     a.
-Adaptive application controls can be enabled on all virtual machines to ensure that no software is being installed that has not been approved
+Adaptive application controls can be enabled on all virtual machines to ensure that no software is being installed that has not been approved.

-3. Admins access Azure resources from secured and/or compliant corporate assets and do not directly access any production Virtual Machines from the internet
+3. Admins access Azure resources from secured and/or compliant corporate assets and do not directly access any production Virtual Machines from the internet.

     a.
 Privileged Access Workstation (PAW) virtual machine(s) will be set up as the entry point to gain access to all other virtual machines in the Azure subscription.
-No Access to virtual machines other than the PAW will be remote desktop enabled
+No Access to virtual machines other than the PAW will be remote desktop enabled.

     b.
-Microsoft Intune can be used to ensure that only corporate and/or compliant devices can access Azure and Azure resources via conditional access policies
+Microsoft Intune can be used to ensure that only corporate and/or compliant devices can access Azure and Azure resources via conditional access policies.

     c.
-Additionally, the VM's in the web app and data tiers can leverage the Microsoft Antimalware extension, or partner security extensions (currently from Symantec and Trend Micro) that include antivirus, antimalware, firewalls and intrusion detection systems
+Additionally, the VM's in the web app and data tiers can leverage the Microsoft Antimalware extension, or partner security extensions (currently from Symantec and Trend Micro) that include antivirus, antimalware, firewalls and intrusion detection systems.

     d.
-All other measures Contoso has already put in place to secure PHI will continue to exist when the solution is deployed to Azure
+All other measures Contoso has already put in place to secure PHI will continue to exist when the solution is deployed to Azure.

 ## Checklist of preferred objection handling

-***Can Azure support the lift and shift of their web and database applications?***
+1. Can Azure support the lift and shift of their web and database applications?

 -   Yes, and it is the next logical step for many organizations in their cloud journey: